alksarioglou/circuit_design_multisim/README.md

 # Circuit Design with MultiSim
-A few training examples in circuit designing with MultiSim during the 1st year of University.
+A few training examples in circuit designing with MultiSim during the 1st year of University